 As you deal with your cancer and the process of treatment, you need to have honest, open discussions with your cancer care team.
-You should feel free to ask any questions you might have, no matter how trivial they might seem.
+Ask any question, no matter how small it might seem.
 Among the questions you might want to ask are:

 - What kind of testicular cancer do I have?

 - What is the stage of my cancer?
-What does the staging mean in my case?
+What does this mean for me?